Managing format schemas in Managed Service for ClickHouse®

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To remove a data format schema, run this command:
+To remove a format schema, run this command:

 --cluster-name="<cluster_name>"

-You can get the schema name with a list of data format schemas in the cluster, and the cluster name, with a list of clusters in the folder.
+You can get the schema name with the list of format schemas in the cluster, and the cluster name, with the list of clusters in the folder.

 -